 - Map displays a moving map, showing airports, navigational beacons etc. - Stopwatch displays a simple stopwatch.
 Useful for instrument approaches. - Fuel and Payload allows you to set the fuel levels and current payload within the aircraft.
-Only available on some aircraft. - Radio Settings (F12) sets the frequencies and radials being used by the radios and navigational equipment. - GPS Settings configures waypoints and views course information for the GPS. - Instrument Settings allows you to set the altimeter pressure and Heading Indicator offset. - Random Failures configures random failure of various aircraft systems and instruments, by setting a mean time between failure (MTBF) or mean cycles between failure (MCBF). - System Failures configures random failure of aircraft systems, such as the vacuum system.
+Only available on some aircraft. - Radio Settings (F12) sets the frequencies and radials being used by the radios and navigational equipment. - GPS Settings configures waypoints and views course information for the GPS. - Instrument Settings allows you to set the altimeter pressure and Heading Indicator offset.

+Random Failures configures random failure of various aircraft systems and instruments, by setting a mean time between failure (MTBF) or mean cycles between failure (MCBF).

-Instrument Failures configures random failure of specific aircraft instruments.
+- System Failures configures random failure of aircraft systems, such as the vacuum system. - Instrument Failures configures random failure of specific aircraft instruments.

-• AI
+AI

-- Traffic and Scenario settings configures the active AI scenarios.
-Note that this will only take effect after the simulator is re-started. - Wingman Controls allows you to control AI wingmen (depending on aircraft). - Tanker Controls allows you to dynamically create an air-to-air refueling tanker, if your aircraft supports it.
+- Traffic and Scenario Settings configures the active AI scenarios.
+Note that this will only take effect after the simulator is re-started. - ATC Services in Range displays the airport communications frequencies for nearby airports. - Wingman Controls allows you to control AI wingmen (depending on aircraft). - Tanker Controls allows you to dynamically create an air-to-air refueling tanker, if your aircraft supports it.
 See Section 6.8 for further details. - Carrier Controls allows you to control an AI aircraft carrier. - Jetway Settings allows you to control jetways on some airports.